hackclub/hackclub/workshops/smart_calculator/README.md

 Now, for our calculator to calculate something, we need to tell it in some or the other way.
 Since we don't want our user to tell it in more of a numerical language, let's write in some logic.

-  We will first define some functions for the following mathamatical expressions.
+  We will first define some functions for the following mathematical expressions.
   1. Addition
   2. Subtraction
   3. Multiplication